 CIDAT staff members are available for consultation with individual faculty members to discuss integration of technology into their teaching.
 We are prepared to help you to build on your strengths to make your teaching more engaging and to enhance student learning.
 Even if you don't know what questions to ask, make an appointment and let us help you explore some possibilities with you.

-MyCourses is the name SXU gives to Blackboard, a learning management system (LMS).
-MyCourses is a powerful online platform that allows faculty to share course materials, administer tests, hold online discussion and post grades.
-All currently-enrolled students and teaching faculty have access to MyCourses.
+Canvas is a powerful online platform that allows faculty to share course materials, administer tests, hold online discussion and post grades.
+All currently-enrolled students and teaching faculty have access to Canvas.

 SXU has also purchased many educational technology tools that are compatible with MyCourses; for example, faculty could use ShareStream (Link) to upload and edit videos, Panopto to record their class, and Respondus to create online tests.
 All those materials can be uploaded into MyCourses for student access.

-CIDAT offers one-on-one MyCourses training for SXU faculty.
+CIDAT offers one-on-one Canvas training for SXU faculty.

 CIDAT provides training in educational software to SXU faculty.
 Email us (email@example.com) to schedule an individual or group appointment to discuss the software you are interested in.